 Many visitors to Hamburg don’t realise that you can actually take a guided tour of the Airbus factory in Hamburg.
 Tours run Monday to Saturday and have to be booked in advance.
 There is strict security at the Airbus site and all visitors have to show their passport before being allowed in.
 No photography whatsoever is allowed inside, and mobile phones have to be switched off during the tour.
 Tours are available in German, English and French.

 What you’ll see on the Hamburg Airbus factory tour depends on what aircraft the factory is working on, but you can expect to be able to see the final assembly of Airbus’s narrow-body aircraft and a visit to the production areas for wide-body aircraft, possibly including the A380.
+It might not be as well-known as some of the other attractions on this list but it’s top of my list of things to do in Hamburg for my next visit.

 6. Go to the beach